-DECC is a hardware-enforced execution interlock built on a Basys3 FPGA and Raspberry Pi 5.
-Governance decisions cross into silicon, where attestation, authorization, and heartbeat liveness are measured in milliseconds and proved with SymbiYosys.
-When the substrate says deny, the relay opens — there is no software bypass.
+DECC is a hardware-enforced execution interlock with FPGA-based silicon governance.
+Execution decisions cross into hardware, where attestation, authorization, and heartbeat liveness are measured in milliseconds and formally verified.
+When the substrate says deny, the relay opens.
+There is no software bypass.

 DECC moves the enforcement boundary out of software.
-The Pi 5 holds the cognition layer; the Basys3 (Xilinx xc7a35t) holds the gate.
-Frames travel a 4 Mbaud UART link with cryptographic attestation, and the FPGA executes a SHA-256 + HMAC-SHA256 verification path proved correct via SymbiYosys before any enable line is asserted.
+A compute element holds the cognition layer; a validated FPGA holds the gate.
+Frames travel over a high-speed cryptographic link with attestation, and the FPGA executes formal-proof-verified cryptographic checks before any enable line is asserted.

 On the validated bench: proposal-to-disable 12.77 ms, auth-to-disable 25.02 ms, heartbeat-to-disable 106.10 ms. Bench breakdown: ~5 ms relay each way, ~2.5 ms net FPGA + software.
 With SSR substitution: projected ~0.3 ms end-to-end.
 GPIO-only path: 80 ns.